HabitatFramework/UserGuide/glossary/glossary.rst

 		Habitats identified as requiring action in the UK Biodiversity Action Plan (UK BAP) and continue to be regarded as conservation priorities in the UK Post-2010 Biodiversity Framework.

 	Process
 		The activity being undertaken that has lead to applying this change to the spatial or attribute data of the current INCID.
-It may relate to a specific project, an ongoing process or an adhoc update.
 See :ref:`reason_section` for more details.

 	Reason
 		The underlying explanation for the change in habitat or land use.
-It may be as a result of known changes in the habitat (such as habitat restoration), because new information indicates the existing data is wrong or because there has been a change but the underlying the cause is unknown.
 See :ref:`reason_section` for more details.

 	Source
 		A dataset, document or reference used as the source of habitat or land use information.
 Up to three sources can be defined for each INCID.
 See :ref:`source_tab` for more details.